How Can I Improve my Executive Functioning?

 Posted by Erica Warren on

-Executive functioning, or what I like to call the conductor of the brain, is the process of the mind gathering together and making sense of all the information we receive from our instruments or senses.
-Helping us to create meaning from what we see, hear, touch, taste and experience, executive functioning also allows us to focus our attention, think about new information, and make connections to what we already know.
+Executive functions, or what I like to call the conductor of the brain, is the process of the mind gathering together and making sense of all the information we receive from our instruments or senses.
+Helping us to create meaning from what we see, hear, touch, taste, and experience, executive functions also allows us to focus our attention, learn and think about new information, and make connections to what we already know.

-Many teachers and parents have trouble understanding how simple tasks such as remembering appointments, using an agenda or turning in assignments can be difficult, but unfortunately these and other similar tasks can be extremely challenging for some individuals.
-However, the good news is the part of the brain that manages executive functioning, which is called the frontal lobe, continues to develop through high school and college.
-Therefore, many kids that struggle with executive functioning can significantly improve their abilities.
+Many teachers and parents have trouble understanding how simple tasks such as remembering appointments, using an agenda, or turning in assignments can be difficult, but unfortunately, these and other similar tasks can be extremely challenging for some individuals.
+However, the good news is the primary part of the brain that manages executive function, which is called the frontal lobe, continues to develop through high school and college.
+Therefore, many kids that struggle with executive functions can significantly improve their abilities over time.

 Come Learn about the Executive Functioning Screener!
 CLICK HERE